 The second recipe is also good for rust stains.
 Vinegar is commonly used to get stains out of coffee machines and can even be put into the rinse cycle compartment of a dishwasher to help eliminate and prevent spots on dishes.
-Don't use acids on marble or granite, as they can etch the surface of natural stone.
+Don't use acids on marble or granite, though, because they can etch the surface of natural stone.

 If homemade recipes are not tough enough to remove the hard water deposits in your home, a trip to the local hardware store might help.
-Products such as CLR, Lime Away and Zep Calcium, Lime and Rust Remover are formulated to remove tough mineral stains.
+Products such as CLR; Lime Away; and Zep Calcium, Lime and Rust Remover are formulated to remove tough mineral stains.
 Always follow manufacturer directions when using these products.
 Be sure to open a window and/or turn on a fan to ventilate the area well; wear gloves.
 Also, always be sure the product is compatible with the surface you plan to use it on.

-A visit to an online forum about the topic revealed many products which people claimed removed their hard water deposits.
-Some of the most common suggestions (other than lemon and vinegar) include: CLR, The Simple Cleaning Solution, Orange Hand Cleaner with pumice and Bounce dryer sheets.
+A visit to an online forum about the topic revealed many products which people claimed had removed their hard water deposits.
+Some of the most common suggestions (other than lemon and vinegar) include: CLR, The Simple Cleaning Solution, and Orange Hand Cleaner with pumice and Bounce dryer sheets.

 If all else fails, call professionals, like a maid service.
 They may be able to remove a tough stain with something in their cleaning arsenal that includes phosphoric or sulfuric acid.
 They will also be able to tell you if it's too late to remove the stain.
 Remember, the longer you leave hard water deposits, the less likely it will be able to be removed.